 All businesses are trying to become a more significant part of prospects’ lives by getting in front of them at repeated and pertinent times in their buyer journey.
 That’s because the power of repetition is strong.
 If they experience something several times, at the right times, they’re likely to associate that brand with the solution they need.

 To make your brand memorable, ensure your messaging is frequent and consistent.
-Therefore, brand consistency aligned with a cadence of marketing on relevant channels serves to make your brand memorable.
+Provide valuable content, like thought leadership content.
+Align brand consistency with a cadence of marketing on relevant channels.
+These aspects will serve to make your brand memorable.

 6. It Helps to Support Advertising